Qwant/erdapfel/README.md

 When starting the server, add `TILEVIEW_system_evalFiles=false` to your config.

 ### A note about webfont
-IconFont come from icomoon, the icomoon project is kept in dev/erdapfel_iconmoon.json file.
-You can open it by drag drop this file in the icomoon web page.
+The icon font comes from icomoon, the icomoon project is kept in `dev/erdapfel_iconmoon.json` file.
+You can open it by drag and drop this file on the icomoon web page.

 ### Test